Spanish profanity: Chingón/a

 Like chingado, the word comes from chingar.
-When used to describe a person, it describes someone who can "chingar" others; in other words, "better" or even "the best".
+When used to describe a person, it describes someone who can "chingar" others; in other words, "better", "the best" or even "badass".

 Follar

 follar (used particularly in Spain and to a lesser extent in Cuba, but rarely found elsewhere) literally means "to blow air with the bellows" and probably refers to panting during sex.